 1997 - 2002

 Henry Jung sold to a group from Portland, Oregon owned by Wayne Case.
 Lift tickets that year cost thirty dollars.
-Immediately, Case made improvements to the resort, with a new quad chair called the Lake View chair and a double chair to replace the Village T-bar at Mount Holly.
+Immediately, Case made improvements to the resort, with a new quad chair called the Lake View chair (currently Lookout Chair) and a double chair to replace the Village T-bar at Mount Holly (currently Canyonside Chair).
 The West Village Lodge also expanded with more seating capacity.